Last modified: December 10, 2022

 renderer.AddActor(actor)

-# Perform rendering
+# Perform the parallel render

 renderWindow.Render()